• Skip to primary navigation

 And you can actually eat the skin of acorn squash (and most squashes) if it’s cooked right.

-Naturally vegan, gluten-free.
+Naturally vegan and gluten-free.

 A simple vegetable recipe and great for holiday gatherings.